Yaseen048/coursework-1-Yaseen048/comp0035_coursework1.md

 ### Report 1

+What I did in the last week:
+This week I researched and decided what methodology i should use for the coursework project.
+This was crisp-DM.

+What I plan to do in the next week:
+Define business problem or problems  and how i could address them and who might be the target audience.

+Issues blocking my progress (state ‘None’ if there are no issues):
+None

 ### Report 2

+What I did in the last week:
+- item
+- item

+What I plan to do in the next week:
+- item
+- item

+Issues blocking my progress (state ‘None’ if there are no issues):
+None

 ### Report 3

+What I did in the last week:
+- item
+- item

+What I plan to do in the next week:
+- item
+- item

+Issues blocking my progress (state ‘None’ if there are no issues):
+None

 ### Report 4

+What I did in the last week:
+- item
+- item

+What I plan to do in the next week:
+- item
+- item

+Issues blocking my progress (state ‘None’ if there are no issues):

 ## References
 Use any [referencing style](https://library-guides.ucl.ac.uk/referencing-plagiarism/referencing-styles) that you are